 You won’t find a member of Gen Y who isn’t using it and, over the past five years, Facebook’s “mature” user base has grown considerably.

 This growth is continuing with the increasing use of the platform by businesses around the world.
 The general attitude towards FB is becoming “if you are in business, you must be on Facebook.”

 But why?
 If your business is only doing Facebook because “that’s what the others are doing,” then you might just be wasting your time.

 And a small business owner doesn’t have any time to waste!

 You should only get into Facebook if you have established a real goal for doing so.
 Your business’ goal for entering the world of Facebook could be to:

 Humanise your business and brand in the eyes of your customer.

-Genuine interactions and their associated connections are integral to any form of Social Media and Facebook is no different.
-It allows a business to put a human face to a brand that people can actually relate to.
-Through Facebook, your business can engage in one on one conversation with customers, share tricks and tips about your industry or display your latest wares after a customer has bought them, encouraging others to do the same.
+Genuine interactions and their associated connections are integral to any form of social media and Facebook is no different.
+It allows a business to put a human face to a brand that people can relate to.
+Through Facebook, your business can engage in one-on-one conversation with customers, share tricks and tips about your industry or display your latest wares after a customer has bought them, encouraging others to do the same.
 These types of “relationships” with your customers, draws them closer to you and much more likely to use your services or purchase your products.